-The introduction to composition short course is designed for anyone who loves taking photos, and who wants to develop an intuitive understanding of composition.
+The Introduction to Composition workshop is designed for anyone who loves taking photos, and who wants to develop an intuitive understanding of composition.
 Whether you’re shooting on a pro-series camera, or your iPhone, composition is what will set your photos apart from everyone else.

 You get to know your mentor, and they’ll get to know you!